cakwok/Computer-Vision/4. Calibration and Augmented Reality/README.md

 ## Project 4: Calibration and Augmented Reality

-To augment reality, this project calibrated extrinsic and intrinsic camera parameters, so a real world coordinates could be rigidlly transformed into pixel coordinates.
+To augment reality, this project calibrated extrinsic and intrinsic camera parameters and extract key points in a scene, so a real world coordinates could be rigidlly transformed into pixel coordinates.
 Now, having a coordinates of projected 3D objects onto 2D scene, a virtual object could then be created and synchronised with the movement of a target in a scene.

 In this project, I have worked on detecting and extracting key points using chessboard corners, Harris corners and ArUCO markers.